aman-saha/hate-speech-detection/README.md

 # Machine Learning and NLP methods for Automated Hate-Speech Detection

-The following .md file describes  how to run the Hate-Speech Detection Model:
+The following describes how to run the Hate-Speech Detection Model from scratch including all pre-processing and feature engineering steps:

+-### STEP 1)
-STEP 1) Import the .csv file [labeled_data.csv](https://github.com/tpawelski/hate-speech-detection/blob/master/initial%20datasets/labeled_data.csv) (found in the 'initial datasets' folder)
+Import the .csv file [labeled_data.csv](https://github.com/tpawelski/hate-speech-detection/blob/master/initial%20datasets/labeled_data.csv) (found in the 'initial datasets' folder)

-STEP 2) Open the \'91feature engineering scripts\'92 folder and run \'91clean_tweets.py\'92 which performs initial text corpus pre-processing.
-The out-put of this script is \'91cleaned_tweets.csv\'92 which can also be found in the \'91initial datasets\'92 folder.\
+STEP 2) Open the 'feature engineering scripts' folder and run 'clean_tweets.py' which performs initial text corpus pre-processing.
+The out-put of this script is 'cleaned_tweets.csv' which can also be found in the 'initial datasets' folder.\

 STEP 3) Open and run each of the remaining scripts in the \'91feature engineering scripts\'92  folder which will create each of the feature subsets and output them as .csv files.
 The .csv file outputs from this step can be found in the \'91feature datasets\'92 folder.
 The dictionaries required for this step can be found in the \'91dictionaries\'92 folder. \